It seems unbelievable that online jobs for doctors are available since our traditional idea of physicians doesn’t really fit the work-from-home model.

 We think, how can they diagnose a disease or prescribe treatment if there’s no actual contact between doctor and patient?

 Well, we do live in a time when there are plenty of online medical jobs for physicians, students studying to be physicians, or other people working in the medical field.

 And whether you want to establish a full-time medical career from home or just want extra income, it’s likely you’ll find an online job that suits your schedule and skills.

 Today, let’s go over 10 remote physician jobs that can be done from home (or from the beach, from the desert, from a mountain, or wherever there’s an internet connection).

 I’ve never met a doctor who didn’t already have a completely exhausting schedule.

 Online jobs for doctors could help alleviate some of the stress and allow you to have a little more control over your time.

-Telemedicine doctors or psychiatrists are the ones who assess patients remotely and prescribe treatment.
+Teledoctors, also called telemedicine doctors, are those who assess patients remotely and prescribe treatment.

 2. Medical Director

 Medical directors are the “managers” in the medical field.